top of page

 RELEASES

-The second Melvin record was distributed with the insert pasted on the front cover derived from the White Album inserts, and that pasted on the back cover derived from the Butcher Cover, with the track listing.
-Three different versions were made, one with covers and labels printed in tan/yellowish paper, one in green paper and one in red paper; one copy seen had green front cover, yellow back cover, and yellow labels.
-According to the producers of 21, the first pressing had the tan cover and there were 500 copies, the second pressing had the green cover and was pressed in 100 copies; the third pressing had the red cover and was pressed in 100 copies.
-This last version was from new masters numbered 21 Side “1 340 / 21 Side “2 340.
+The second Melvin record was distributed with the insert pasted on the front cover derived from the White Album inserts and that pasted on the back cover derived from the Butcher Cover, with the track listing.
+Three different versions were made, one with covers and labels printed on tan/yellowish paper, one on green paper and one on red paper; one copy seen had green front cover, yellow back cover, and yellow labels.
+According to the producers of 21, the first pressing had the tan cover and there were 500 copies (photo below the title).